tomwhite/memray-array/README.md

 # memray-array

-Measuring memory usage of array storage operations using memray.
+Measuring memory usage of Zarr array storage operations using memray.

 In an ideal world array storage operations would be zero-copy, but many libraries do not achieve this in practice.
-The scripts here measure what the actual empirical behaviour is across different filesystems (local/cloud), compression settings, and Zarr versions.
+The scripts here measure what the actual empirical behaviour is across different filesystems (local/cloud), libraries (fsspec/obstore), compression settings, and Zarr versions.

 ## Summary